 An EquityZen review of their pricing shows they charge sellers a 5% fee when closing their transactions.
 If your sales are larger, you could get a break from the charge of the fee.
 It could be less than the 5% fee.
 That doesn’t mean buying larger blocks, however.
 If you’re worried about the fee, keep practicing instead of using real money.
 That way, you can feel comfortable when you’re trading real money.

 EquityZen’s companies are high-risk/reward private companies.
 As of June 2020, returns for the 250 companies offered have ranged between a 100% loss and a positive 450%.
 Most provide no expectation of dividends, payments, or cash flow, with the potential to lose all of their value.
 Startup investing is a numbers game, with a minority of investors able to obtain high rewards while many others fizzle.
 The best results are those that can diversify and are successful in selection.
 This requires significant funding and relationships with companies that most investors don’t have.

 EquityZen is a registered FINRA broker-dealer subject to due diligence requirements, ensuring the suitability of investments for their clients.
 Note this does not guarantee returns.
-Their investments are SEC Reg D and therefore meet special rules to provide exemptions but not traditional SEC-registered assets and thus only available to Accredited Investors.
+Their investments are SEC Reg D and, therefore, meet special rules to provide exemptions but not traditional SEC-registered assets and are thus only available to accredited investors.

 EquityZen Stock Price and Symbol: Are They Publicly Traded?